 Can I get public funding/ legal aid?

 At present, public funding (also known as 'legal aid') is not available for work undertaken by barristers under the Public Access scheme as any work that a barrister does which is funded by legal aid, needs to be instructed by a solicitor.
 We are not able to advise you on your eligibility for public funding but you can contact a solicitor who does legal aid work or check the Government's website at www.gov.uk/check-legal-aid.

 Can any of the barristers at 1 Chancery Lane help me?

 1 Chancery Lane operates as a group of independent, self-employed barristers each with his or her own areas of practice.
 Together, members of Chambers can provide specialist help over a wide range of legal areas.
 If you want to find out more about the services we offer, look at the 'Practice Areas' section of our website to see what we all do and at the 'Barristers' section to see each barrister's personal qualifications and experience.
-Those barristers who are currently authorised to accept Public Access instructions are Nicholas Yell, Marc Rivalland, Andrew Goodman, Justin Althaus, Geoffrey Weddell Karen Shuman, Paul Stagg, Zachary Bredemear, Samantha Jackson, Kiril Waite, Ian Miller, Carla Revere, Lisa Dobie.
+Those barristers who are currently authorised to accept Public Access instructions are Nicholas Yell, Marc Rivalland, Andrew Goodman, Justin Althaus, Geoffrey Weddell Karen Shuman, Paul Stagg, Zachary Bredemear, Samantha Jackson, Kiril Waite, Lisa Dobie.